 Federal and state laws require early voting locations and Election Day polling sites to be accessible.
 Find details about accessible voting equipment and receiving voting assistance at Accessible Voting Sites.

 Any voter who qualifies for assistance may ask for help at their polling place under Assistance to voters.
 N.C.G.S. § 163-166.8.

 If you are a blind or visually impaired voter, you may request, mark, and return an accessible absentee ballot online through the N.C.
 Absentee Ballot Portal.
 It is compatible with screen readers and allows for a digital or typed signature.
 Learn how it works at Accessible Absentee Voting.

 In primaries in North Carolina, you vote only in the primary of the party with which you are affiliated.
 If you register unaffiliated you may be allowed to vote in a primary if a party allows unaffiliated voters.

 Voter Search Lookup Tool

 Use this Lookup Tool to:

-During an election, this tool will also display:
+During an election, the Voter Search Lookup Tool will also display: